tvarovski/MutationLoadAssess/README.md

 ---
 ## Results

-Results from my analysis follow the mutation spectra expectations with all proportions of the events sonserved and with C->T mutations constituting the majority of the detected variants.
-Interestingly, in corcordance with the results described by the research article #2 there seems to be no corellation between the location of the biopsied sample and observed signature which suggests that the even a short exposure intervals can have a measurable outcome.
+Results from my analysis follow the mutation spectra expectations with all proportions of the events conserved and with C->T mutations constituting the majority of the detected variants.
+Interestingly, in concordance with the results described by research article #2 there seems to be no correlation between the location of the biopsied sample and the observed signature which suggests that even short exposure intervals can have a measurable outcome.

 Resulting Mutation Spectra
 ![Results](https://raw.githubusercontent.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/main/figures/FinalSpectra.PNG)